How Performance Rights Royalties Are Paid?

 That data is then used to determine what percentage of share of royalties should be distributed to each member.
 Inevitably, there are plays that are not captured by the performance rights groups.

 Are you a songwriter who needs someone to make sure your performance rights royalties are being properly collected?
-Find out how to join ASCAP or BMI.
+You may want to join ASCAP or BMI.